 Students are reminded that tuition fees are due prior to or at enrolment and are payable immediately.
-Anyone who is experiencing difficulty in meeting their repayments should contact the Finance Office immediately.
+Anyone who is experiencing difficulty in meeting their repayments should contact the Student Service Centre immediately.
 The University has a strict policy regarding the payment of invoices and students who fail to meet this will have their student privileges withdrawn and may in some cases be subject to legal proceedings.

-If you are experiencing difficulties in meeting your payments it is essential that you contact the Finance Office at the first available opportunity.
-You may also wish to seek advice from your personal tutor who can liaise with Finance Office on your behalf.
+If you are experiencing difficulties in meeting your payments it is essential you contact the Student Service Centre at the first available opportunity.
+You may also wish to seek advice from your personal tutor or from staff in the School Office who can liaise with Finance Office on your behalf.